DoreenHou/rennes_ts/README.md

    - **Prophet**
 5. **Model Evaluation**: Forecast accuracy measured with **RMSE**, **MAE**, and **MAPE** using a hold-out test set of 30 months.
 6. **Selection**: The best-performing model was identified based on the lowest RMSE.
-7. **Future Forecast**: Trained on the whole data for half a year and visualization.
+7. **Future Forecast**: To extend our analysis beyond the testing phase, we retrained all models on the entire 10-year dataset and generated forecasts for the next 24 months (Jan 2025 – Dec 2026).

 ## ✅ Conclusions